Find Healthcare Schools

 Geographic Diversity

-Dental Hygiene appeals to people across the globe.
-About 1.4% of those with this major are international students.
+Students from other countries are interested in Dental Hygiene, too.
+About 1.1% of those with this major are international students.

 Salaries According to BLS